Chern-Simons-Matter Theories at Large Baryon Number: Introduction

 The rest of the paper is organised as follows.
-In Section \ref{sec:ground}, I will compute the ground state configuration of the Chern-Simons-matter theory at large baryon number, and show that it is homogeneous but anisotropic.
-I will also argue that such a semi-classical analysis is valid as long as we take the baryon number large.
-In Section \ref{consequence}, I will use the result to understand the nature of the theory itself.
-Especially I will show that the standard folklore about large-$k$ Chern-Simons-matter theories are inapplicable on the torus spatial slice.
-Finally in Section \ref{conc}, I will conclude the paper with a summary and possible interesting future directions.
+In Section \ref{sec:ground}, we will compute the ground state configuration of the Chern-Simons-matter theory at large baryon number, and show that it is homogeneous but anisotropic, which is the main result of the paper.
+In Section \ref{consequence}, we discuss the implications of the result.
+We first discuss the regime of validity of the ground state configuration, and see that it is valid for all values of $k$, incluidng $k\to \infty$.
+We then use this to rederive that the theory does not reduce to the singlet sector of $O(4)$ Wilson-Fisher fixed-point, on the torus spatial slice.
+Finally in Section \ref{conc}, we will conclude the paper with a summary and possible interesting future directions.